Showing posts with label BECMI. Show all posts

 Raven from Heroforge

 The story Raven begins with that of a runaway slave girl named Su'ann.
-She is reduced by a mysterious warlock-like character named Spellbinder who recognizes that she is "the pivot on which the world turns" partially because she is also protected by giant Raven and he senses something in her.
-Spellbinder and Su'ann, now calling herself "Raven" hook up with a band of outlaws and pirates.
-They go from adventure to adventure but all the time Raven is training with swords, spears and what would become her "trademark" a set of throwing stars.
-It was the 70s man.
+She is rescued by a mysterious warlock-like character named Spellbinder, who recognizes that she is "the pivot on which the world turns" partially because she is also protected by giant Raven and he senses something in her.
+Spellbinder and Su'ann, now calling herself "Raven," hook up with a band of outlaws and pirates.
+They go from adventure to adventure but all the time Raven is training with swords, spears, and what would become her "trademark" a set of throwing stars.
+It was the 70s, man.
 Raven though is not training out of boredom, nor even for the higher purpose fate seems to have, but is very vague about, for her.
-She wants to kill her former slave owner the Swordsmaster Karl Ir Donwayne.
+She wants to kill her former slave owner, the Swordsmaster Karl Ir Donwayne.

-While Raven is the cover girl and the eponymous main character, the events are all narrated and told by Spellbinder many years after the fact.
+While Raven is the cover girl and the eponymous main character, Spellbinder narrates and tells the events many years after the fact.
 Even the scenes where he was not present.

 We never get a satisfactory end to Raven's story.
 Book 5 just ends.
 Though all the books are told from Spellbinder's point of view they could be out of order.
 We do know that Raven met some sort of end between Book 5 and Spellbinder's remembering which seems to take place many years later.
 Maybe she became that agent of Chaos after all.